Global trade of secondhand clothing: Market overview

 The global trade in used clothing is primarily sourced from charitable organizations in wealthy countries, like Oxfam, the Salvation Army, and Goodwill.
 Although some donations are distributed directly to populations in crisis, most are sold, with the proceeds used to support other charitable operations.
 A small amount of clothing donations, usually no more than 10%, is sold domestically.
 Clothing that remains unsold locally is often sold to textile recycling companies, which in turn export the materials to countries with established secondhand textile supply chains.
 Here, they are sorted, appraised, and either recycled, disposed of in landfills, or resold.

-Trade in secondhand clothing represents around 0.5% the value of the trade in new clothes, and around 5% by weight.
-Official figures suggest that the biggest importers of used clothing by weight in 2018 were Pakistan, India, Malaysia, and Angola.
+Trade in secondhand clothing represents around 0.5% of the value of the trade in new clothes, and around 5% by weight.
+Official figures suggest that the biggest importers of used clothing by weight in the period 2015–2019 were Pakistan, India, Malaysia, and Angola.
 However, incomplete data collection in many countries and the reporting of imports by value rather than weight in others may distort the accuracy of these figures.
 Until 2017, China was also a major destination for used clothing sorting, recycling, or disposal.
 However, in that year, China banned the import of used clothes.
 As China has become wealthier, it has emerged as a significant source of clothing exports, contributing 6.4% of the world's total in 2015.

 In wealthier Western countries, used and pre-owned clothes are popular among a niche market of cost-conscious or environmentally conscious consumers.
-In contrast, second-hand clothing from wealthier countries is a staple source of clothing for many people in developing countries.
+In contrast, secondhand clothing from wealthier countries is a staple source of clothing for many people in developing countries.
 As of 2019, the largest net exporters of used clothing are the United States, followed by Germany, the United Kingdom and China.
 In 2006, around one-quarter of clothing donated to charity in the United States was sold to resellers abroad.